 The combination of red wine and bright fruits just screams summer.
 So really, who wouldn’t want all that put into a cake?
 This one is a fluffy sponge cake with plenty of fruit and little chocolate, whipped cream, and, of course, sangria.
 Make sure you buy enough sangria so that you can drink some with the cake!

 The Caribbean seems like an almost mythical land where it’s always summer, and the pace of life is relaxed and happy.
 If you want to capture a little bit of that spirit in your summer baking, then try this delicious Caribbean coconut rum cake.
+This is one of the most fun afternoon tea recipes to make.
 Naturally, it includes coconut and rum as part of the recipe, and the two flavors go together perfectly.

 The rum flavor can be quite strong, so you can add less than the recipe calls for if you prefer.
 Either way, if you can leave it to sit for a day or two before you eat it, the flavors will develop and become even better.

-Aperol Spritz is another great summer drink that shines when put into a cake.
+Aperol Spritz is another afternoon tea classic drink that also shines when put into a cake.
 The cake is bursting with orange, both in terms of flavor and color, and is almost as much of a joy to look at as it is to eat.
 The orange slides sitting in the drizzle as decoration top it off.
 It also has the advantage of being very simple to make, so you can whip one up in a short time for dinner or a party.

-This cake combines the delightfully tart flavor of rhubarb and the sophisticated sweetness of elderflower cordial in a wonderfully refined tasting cake.
+This cake combines the delightfully tart flavor of rhubarb and the sophisticated sweetness of elderflower cordial in a wonderfully refined tasting cake – perfect for a summer afternoon tea.
 It’s especially nice as these two flavors aren’t so commonly seen in cakes, so if you bring this to a party, you might be introducing your guests to something exciting and new.

 The recipe also features almonds in the mix to add a subtle nuttiness to the final product, but you can sub them out if you don’t like or are allergic to nuts.